Skip to content

 And those Python files are included/injected in the documentation when generating the site.

-Docs for tests
+Docs for Tests

 Most of the tests actually run against the example source files in the documentation.

-This helps making sure that:
+This helps to make sure that:

-• The documentation is up to date.
+• The documentation is up-to-date.

 • The documentation examples can be run as is.